LucasJezap/GameOfLife/README.md

 # Implementation details

 # Credits
-Thanks to [Novomatic Technologies Poland S.A.](https://novomatic-tech.com/) for giving me the idea of making this project.
+Thanks to [Novomatic Technologies Poland S.A.](https://novomatic-tech.com/) for giving me the idea to make this project.